You are here

 B.E.S.T.
 Hall, Busch Campus

-The Health and Medicine Living-Learning Community is a self-selected group of first-year students who will enjoy the benefits of sharing common residential and academic experiences while making new friends, exploring common interests and being a part of a close community of peers.
+The Health and Medicine Living-Learning Community is a self-selected group of first-year students who enjoy the benefits of sharing common residential and academic experiences while making new friends, exploring common interests and being a part of a close community of peers.
 Students will benefit from special programs in the residence hall, and having a peer mentor in residence to provide help in answering all those Rutgers questions.
-This community is designed for students who have an interest in pre-medicine, and who aspire to follow a career path in the health professions.
-This program focuses on assisting students in their transition from high school to a college by sharing common first year courses such as General Biology and writing while receiving academic and personal advisement that will help to guide students to be successful during your first year.
+This community is designed for students who have an interest in pre-medicine, and who aspire to a career in the health professions.
+This program focuses on assisting students in their transition from high school to a college by sharing common first-year courses such as General Biology and writing while receiving academic and personal advisement that will help to guide students to be successful during your first year.
 After participating in this community as a first-year, residents who demonstrate exemplary engagement with the community and their academic endeavors will also have the option to apply to the exclusive Health and Medicine Sophomore Year Experience to continue in the close-knit supportive environment that the LLC creates.
-If you are dedicated to making your first year at Rutgers both academically and socially rewarding on the road to medical school, then the Health & Medicine house is the perfect place to begin that journey!
+If you are dedicated to making your first year at Rutgers both academically and socially rewarding on the road to medical school, then the Health & Medicine LLC is the perfect place to begin that journey!

 Programming in this community has included:

 - Introduction to Rutgers University tour and connecting with professors